-Accumulated Other Comprehensive Income (Loss)
+Accumulated Other Comprehensive Income

-At December 31, 2023 and 2022, accumulated other comprehensive income (loss) consisted of net unrealized gains (losses) on investment securities available for sale.
+At December 31, 2024 and 2023, accumulated other comprehensive income consisted of net unrealized (losses) on investment securities available for sale.

 Net Earnings per Share

 Net earnings per share is based on the weighted average number of common shares outstanding during the period, while the effects of potential common shares outstanding during the period are included in diluted earnings per share.
 The average market price during the year is used to compute equivalent shares.